Blog

 How it works

-With Acorns, you link your account to your banking app to set up manual or automatic deposits.
+To start, you link your account to your banking app to set up manual or automatic deposits.
+From there, the platform will automatically invest your cash based on a strategy that fits your objectives and risk profile.

 I never notice the money coming out of my Chase account, and at the end of every month, I have an extra $100 to $200 sitting in my account earning dividends and interest.